NEW ✨ Let's Crush It on Amazon Together! Contact Us Today

 These types of products can help you avoid direct competition and create a niche market for yourself.

-• One, you need to compete against their large marketing budgets and brand recognition
+• One, you will need to compete against their large marketing budgets and brand recognition.
+Capturing market share would be harder than going to the moon.
+Ok, maybe not.
+But the point still rests.

-• Two, winning customers who are loyal to these brands can be challenging.
-And if you try to work around their customer base, you might be targeting a narrow demographic, which would restrict your market share and growth.
+• Two, winning customers who are loyal to these brands can be significantly challenging.
+And if you try to work around their market share, you might be targeting a super narrow demographic, which would restrict your growth and profitability.

-If you still want to compete against such dominant brands, ensure that a solid marketing strategy, good product, and exceptional customer service are in place.
+If you still want to compete against such dominant brands, ensure that you have a solid marketing strategy, a good product, a great brand story/mission/values, and exceptional customer service.

 The Number of Sellers

-On the other hand, if fewer sellers exist in the category, it would mean less competition and niche products.
+On the other hand, if fewer sellers exist in the category, it would mean less competition and more growth potential.

 Profitability

-After evaluating a product’s demand, competition, and customers, you need to ensure that the product you sell will be profitable.
+Once you’ve evaluated a product’s demand, competition, and customers, you need to ensure that the product you sell is profitable.

-Here are some factors to gauge profitability for a product:
+Here are some factors to gauge the profitability of a product:

 Look for Products Between the $20-$50 Price Range.

-Products of $20-$50 lie in the impulse buying decision range.
-The higher the price tag, the more a consumer thinks about spending the amount.
+Products priced at $20-$50 lie in the impulse buying decision range.
+Fundamentally, the higher the price tag, the more a consumer thinks about spending the amount.

-They’ll do more research into whether or not they need the product, while with less expensive items, they won’t spend as much time comparing them to others.
+Meaning, that they’ll conduct more research and try to understand if they need the product, while with less expensive items, they won’t spend as much time comparing them to others.

 Look for Lightweight Products